mjp98/RobustPade.jl/README.md

 Pade approximation algorithms are available in:

 - [Polynomials.jl](https://github.com/JuliaMath/Polynomials.jl) method is unstable - see this [issue](https://github.com/JuliaMath/Polynomials.jl/issues/161)
-- SymPy's methods may be called, as is this [comment](https://github.com/JuliaMath/Polynomials.jl/issues/161#issuecomment-456744016).
+- SymPy's methods may be called, as described in this [comment](https://github.com/JuliaMath/Polynomials.jl/issues/161#issuecomment-456744016).
 The packages [Wynn.jl](https://github.com/J-Revell/Wynn.jl) and [Pade.jl](https://github.com/J-Revell/Pade.jl) provide some methods for calculating epsilon tables using SymPy.

 For more general rational approximation algorithms, see